Denmark–Netherlands relations

 Denmark–Netherlands relations are the bilateral relations between Denmark and the Netherlands.
 The Netherlands has an embassy in Copenhagen and Denmark has an embassy in The Hague.
-Both countries are full members of NATO and the European Union.
+Both countries are full members of the Joint Expeditionary Force, the Council of Europe, the European Union and NATO.
 Princess Beatrix is a Dame of the Order of the Elephant since 29 October 1975.
 On 31 January 1998, King Willem-Alexander of the Netherlands also received the Order of the Elephant.

 Diplomatic relations were established on 31 March 1605.

 History

 In 1521, king Christian II of Denmark invited 184 Dutch farmers to settle on the island of Amager in exchange for supplying the Palace of Copenhagen with vegetables.
 The Dutch immigrants were exempt from Danish taxation and were given privileges such as being allowed to hunt most wild animals and having their own judicial system until 1823.
 Several names in the area and some surnames in Denmark give away the Dutch influences.

 The first diplomatic ties between Denmark and the Netherlands were established 31 March 1605 when Isaac Pieterszoon van Amsterdam was appointed 'commissioner of the Sound', to ensure that Dutch trade ships would return to the Netherlands.
 20 years before this, in 1584, Bartholomeüs Buijs was appointed as 'agent for Holland'.